Student exchange program

 If you wish to be selected as a candidate for the UdeM student exchange program, contact the student mobility office at your home institution to find out about their selection process and deadlines.

 If selected for the UdeM student exchange program, your home institution must proceed with your official nomination.
-The application instructions will be sent to you once your nomination is received.

 - Submit your online application form